 Fixing Bitcoin's Incentive Alignment

-This series was commissioned by Quai network to promote and discuss one of their current efforts: the Proportional Reward Splitting (PRS) protocol.
+This series was commissioned by Quai network to introduce one of their current efforts: the Proportional Reward Splitting (PRS) protocol.

-The goal is to provide an accessible introduction to the problem and the approaches to solving it.
-Like all of my writing, it attempts to hold the sticks on both ends by appealing both to enthusiastic, curious amateurs and to seasoned researchers who want to start thinking about selfish mining and need a primer.
+Our goal is to provide an accessible introduction to the world of incentive alignment in proof-of-work protocols.
+Like most of my writing, it attempts to hold the sticks on both ends by appealing to both enthusiastic, curious amateurs and seasoned researchers looking for a primer to ease them into the discussion and provide a big picture frame before diving into the cumbersome literature.

 Last point: Throughout the post, more challenging aspects are posed as solved questions, hiding within expendable sections.
 These questions are meant to get your brain gears rotating, but also to clearly mark the more technical comments that might require a bit of formal background.
-Skipping these questions entirely will not detract from the reading experience, and is recommended on a first read.
+Skipping these questions entirely will not detract from the rest of the reading experience and is recommended on a first read.

 I hope you enjoy working through these posts as much as I enjoyed writing them!